[QODLink]

 In video: Tiananmen remembered

-Twenty years on, witnesses to the events of June 4, 1989, describe what happened.
+Witnesses to the events of June 4, 1989, describe what happened.

-Twenty years have passed since hundreds of thousands of people flooded onto the streets of Beijing and into Tiananmen Square to demand democracy, freedom of speech and an end to corruption.
+Decades have passed since hundreds of thousands of people flooded onto the streets of Beijing and into Tiananmen Square to demand democracy, freedom of speech and an end to corruption.

-After a five week standoff, the government ordered the military to forcibly remove protesters from the square.
+After a five-week standoff, the government ordered the military to forcibly remove protesters from the square.

 The number of people killed remains unclear.
 The government's official death toll stands at 241 but activists say thousands may have died.

-Twenty years on, Al Jazeera spoke to some of those who were there.
+In 2009, Al Jazeera spoke to some of those who were there.

 Fang Zheng, student activist